 - Negligence on the part of the manufacturing and/or marketing company

 Several manufacturers and brands of IVC filters have been subject to individual and class-action lawsuits because of the devices’ failure or complications.
 According to court documents, each of these companies knew their products were defective but continued to sell them without informing doctors and patients of the risks.
+As a result, plaintiffs claim that the companies are liable for the harm done to them or their loved ones.

 Manufacturers Facing IVC Filter Lawsuits